Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{Presentations}

-If not said to the contrary, {\em (resp. affine) presentation} of a scheme or an algebraic space $X$ means an (resp. affine) \'etale presentation, i.e. a surjective \'etale morphism $X_0\to X$ whose source is a (resp. affine) scheme.
-To give a presentation is equivalent to give the \'etale equivalence relation $X_1\rra X_0$ with an isomorphism $X_0/X_1\toisom X$, so the latter will often be used to refer to the presentation.
+If not said to the contrary, a presentation of an algebraic space $X$ means an \'etale presentation, i.e., a surjective \'etale morphism $X_0\to X$ whose source is a scheme.
+If $X_0$ is affine then we say that the presentation is {\em affine}.
+Giving a presentation is equivalent to giving an \'etale equivalence relation $X_1\rra X_0$ with an isomorphism $X_0/X_1\toisom X$, so the latter will often be used to refer to the presentation.
 If $X$ is qcqs then we automatically consider only its quasi-compact presentations, so the word quasi-compact will usually be omitted.